 Case example: An 80 year old woman came in to have her mastoid bowl cleaned out.
 When asked, she said that ever since her fenestration surgery in the 1940's, she had gotten dizzy from loud noses.
 Comment: as this surgery is no longer done, most persons with it are in their 80's.
 In Fenestration cases, nystagmus induced by straining is nearly always horizontal.

-Supplemental material on the site DVD: Movie of nystagmus elicited by Valsalva in person with fenestration
+Supplemental material Movie of nystagmus elicited by Valsalva in person with fenestration

 |Case with both anterior and posterior canal dehiscence (courtesy of Dr. Dario Yacovino).
 These are oblique cuts as described below.|